missjinger/SaltyZero-Repack/README.md

 1. If you play at localhost just requiring [mysql] and one mysql database browser just like [navicat] or [heidisql].

-2. If you open it on internet and that will requirie one host tool just like [apache].
+2. If you open it on the internet and that will requirie one host tool just like [apache].

 Steps: